TomCarlson-NTAC/ndr-tests/ndr-test.md

 ##### Rule 10-15.
 External attribute use not an ID
  NIEM schemas use `structures:id` to enable references between components.
 Each NIEM-defined complex type must incorporate a definition for `structures:id`.
-[XML](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2008/REC-xml-20081126/#one-id-per-el">Section 3.3.1, _Attribute Types_</a> entails that a complex type may have no more than one ID attribute.
+[XML](#Appendix-A-References)         [Section 3.3.1, _Attribute Types_](http://www.w3.org/TR/2008/REC-xml-20081126/#one-id-per-el) entails that a complex type may have no more than one ID attribute.
 This means that an external attribute use must not be an ID attribute.

 > **[Rule 10-15] ([SET](#Applicability-of-rules-to-conformance-targets)) (Constraint)**
 > An attribute use schema component MUST NOT have an {attribute declaration} with an ID type.

- The term "attribute use schema component" is defined by [XML Schema Structures](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#AU_details">Section 3.5.1, _The Attribute Use Schema Component_</a>.
-Attribute type ID is defined by [XML](#Appendix-A-References)         <a target="_blank" href="http://www.w3.org/TR/2008/REC-xml-20081126/#sec-attribute-types">Section 3.3.1, _Attribute Types_</a>.
+ The term "attribute use schema component" is defined by [XML Schema Structures](#Appendix-A-References)         [Section 3.5.1, _The Attribute Use Schema Component_](http://www.w3.org/TR/2004/REC-xmlschema-1-20041028/#AU_details).
+Attribute type ID is defined by [XML](#Appendix-A-References)         [Section 3.3.1, _Attribute Types_](http://www.w3.org/TR/2008/REC-xml-20081126/#sec-attribute-types).

 #### External element use